 I stayed in contact with Sanjay just long enough to discover he had returned to academia, the only one of the young artists I know of that continued on the path of painting, referring to his works as satirical commentaries on Indian life.
 Before we lost touch again he gave me one last gift: another self-portrait and his candid thoughts.

-As I leave you with his prolific words from 2008, as well as recent contributions from Jigmat and Bornali, I hope this book contributes to a long lineage of historic accounts documenting the evolution of our planet’s largest democracy.
+As I move forward with this project, it is my hope that this book contributes to a long lineage of historic accounts documenting the evolution of our planet’s largest democracy.
 Had it not been for the collective perspective—in past and present—my experiences would have been limited and shallow.
 To the German woman, India was a problem to be solved.
 To Arnold Michaelis, India was to be celebrated.
 To my friend the sage, it was an ethereal mystery intentionally sequestered from the uninitiated.
 But to the youth—and to me—India was more than the sum of all of its parts.
 It was life itself.